darrel-ferrer/flow_log_parser/README.md

 * Python 3 (tested with Python 3.6+).
 * No external libraries.
 We rely only on built-in Python modules (csv, collections).
 ## 4. How to Use
-Make sure to have both txt and CSV file downloaded and in the same location.
-If doing through command prompt navigate to the file location of the python and txt files you downloaded.
+* First either generate or use the generated txt files.
+* If generating the txt files, run the "flow_log_file_generator" and "lookup_file_generator" files in either jupyter notebooks or an IDE of your choice.
+Now ensure that the flow_parser file is also in the same folder as the generated txt files and proceed to run the parser.
 * Through command prompt: python flow_parser.py
 * Within Jupyter Notebook: Type "!python flow_parser.py" into a a cell and run.
 Can also run the notebook that is provided in the repository in Jupyter Notebooks.
 ## 5. Tests Performed